 Starfield is nowhere to be seen, but it's almost certainly a next-gen title.
 With Fallout 76 losing a lot of goodwill among past Bethesda fans, and Obsidian seemingly able to infuse an old RPG template with a lot of fun new ideas, Avowed could be a continuation of Obsidian's dominance over their former business partners (having developed Fallout: New Vegas back in 2010).

 Either way, we're excited to see what Obsidian brings to the table, even if it cleaves close to Skyrim in its combination of spell-aided combat and epic open-world quests.

-Avowed is set in the world of Pillars Of Eternity
+It's set in the world of Pillars of Eternity

 The comparisons don't end at Skyrim for this medieval fantasy RPG, though.
 Avowed will actually be set in Eora, the same world used as setting in the Pillars of Eternity games – both developed by Obsidian.

 Avowed will take a first-person perspective, of course, rather than POE's isometric perspective, so we imagine the game will feel quite different from its predecessors.

 We expect fans of the POE games will be sure to recognize elements of the world.
 Pillars of Eternity largely focused on the nation of Dyrwood, though, so we could see Avowed explore a different nation, continent, or part of the world we haven't seen before.

 What's also new here is that the POE games were very much PC-first experiences, even if both 2015's Pillars of Eternity and 2018's sequel Deadfire came to current-gen consoles a couple of years after their initial launch dates.
 Avowed being announced on an Xbox stream, for a launch across PC, Xbox, and Game Pass, confirms how different an experience this is going to be.
 Expect a very controller-friendly RPG.